Ilie Balaci: Managerial career

 After retiring as a footballer, Balaci went on to coach lower league sides Pandurii Târgu Jiu and Drobeta-Turnu Severin.
 In 1991, he coached clubs in North Africa and the Arab world, he became one of the most successful managers there having won over 22 major trophies domestic and international.

 He took charge of Tunisia's Club Africain and Moroccan club Olympique Casablanca in the early 1990s guiding them to their first African Champions League, the league title and the Tunis Cup.
-He then managed UAE, Qatari and Saudi Arabian clubs Al Shabab, Al Nassr, Al-Hilal, Al Ain and Al Sadd winning the championship and domestic cup with each side.
-At the beginning of the 1998–99 Divizia A season, Balaci was put in charge of FC U Craiova but after a 1–0 loss against Oțelul Galați in the 7th round, he lost his temper and threw a pair of football shoes in referees Aron Huzu's head for which he received a one year suspension, after which he decided to resign.
-In the second half of the 2000–01 Divizia A season, Balaci returned to FC U Craiova but his second spell lasted only a month.
+He then managed UAE, Qatari and Saudi Arabian clubs Al Shabab, Al Nassr, Al Hilal, Al Ain and Al Sadd winning the championship and domestic cup with each side.
+At the beginning of the 1998–99 Divizia A season, Balaci was put in charge of Universitatea Craiova but after a 1–0 loss against Oțelul Galați in the 7th round, he lost his temper and threw a pair of football shoes in referees Aron Huzu's head for which he received a one year suspension, after which he decided to resign.
+In the second half of the 2000–01 Divizia A season, Balaci returned to Universitatea Craiova but his second spell lasted only a month.
 In June 2003, he was appointed manager of Al Ahli until January 2005, where he won the UAE President's Cup.
 He then went on to join Qatari side Al-Arabi in the 2005–06 season, before moving to the United Arab Emirates club Al Shabab for a second spell, but without success.
 In August 2007, Balaci was hired as general manager of Universitatea Craiova whom he also coached in two periods, and remained there for two seasons.
 On 22 July 2009, Balaci was named head coach of Kuwait club Kazma.
 He had an impressive start with the Kuwaiti side at the 2010 AFC Cup.

 On 11 July 2011, he returned to Morocco signing for Raja Casablanca but was sacked following a financial dispute with the club in September after just two months.
 Raja appointed Bertrand Marchand as his replacement.

 On 4 June 2013, Balaci signed a contract with newly promoted Saudi Premier League side Al-Nahda saving the club from relegation.
 In September 2013, he was sacked as coach due to a poor start to the season with only one point from the first four matches.

 In April 2016, he took over the head coach position at Omdurman-based club Al-Hilal.
 Balaci was sacked in September 2016 after the team clinched the title with three games left to play.
 Balaci thought that the club's owners did not want the title win associated with his name.

 In July 2017, Balaci was unveiled as the new manager of Omani side Al-Suwaiq.
 Although the team was assured of top of the championship with 38 points from 15 games Balaci decided to terminate his contract in March 2018 with 12 games left on the season.